ddnexus/rematch/README.md

 #### Check the stores

 Rematch stores the expected value for you: whatever is returned by your test expression is what will get stored and compared the next times.
 That is handy when you know that your code is working properly.
 If you are not so sure, you should check the stored values by taking a look at the `*.rematch` store files, which are very readable `YAML` files.

+#### Update flow

+When you first run your new tests, `rematch` stores whatever value they return under a storage key that is derived from the test description and relative position.

+If you change your code later, you should ensure that the old tests pass before changing the test files.
+If there is some expected failure, you should reconcile them, usually by temporarily replacing the `assert_rematch`/`must_rematch` calls that you want to update with `store_assert_rematch`/`store_must_rematch` respectively.

+If you are going to edit the file more than just reconciling the existing tests (e.g. adding more tests) the smoothest option will be adding the tests at the end of the file, at least initially.
+That will not change the relative position of the old tests.
+After you are done adding, you can reorder the tests in your file and [update the stored values](#update-the-stored-values).

 #### Dos and don'ts